 2-Exterior Painting: You need approval from the Architectural Committee for any exterior painting.
 This includes the repainting of the existing color of your home.

-To expedite your approval process, please use the Dunn Edwards Color Archive for Happy Valley Ranch to view the color samples already approved for HVR1.
-If you have any difficulty using the Dunn Edwards site, a book of approved color samples is maintained at VIP Property Management offices.
+To expedite your approval process, please use the HVR1 2018 APPROVED EXTERIOR PAINT COLORS (click to open the official HVR1 PDF file) to view the color samples already approved for HVR1.
+Note that this links in the PDF are live (ie, click on them) or highlight and copy the links into your browsers address box.
+If you have any difficulty using the PDF, a book of approved color samples is maintained at VIP Property Management offices.

 If homeowners choose to use a paint color not on the approved list, the following procedure is required:

-- LRV must be in the range 15 to 35, Exterior paint colors shall not exceed a value of six (6) and a chroma of six (6) as indicated in the Munsell Book of Color on file in the Planning Systems department.
+- LRV shall not exceed 35.
+Exterior paint colors shall not exceed a value of six (6) and a chroma of six (6) as indicated in the Munsell Book of Color on file in the Planning Systems department.
 These are City of Scottsdale requirements.
-See https://www2.municode.com/library/az/scottsdale/codes/code_of_ordinances?nodeId=VOLII_APXBBAZOOR_ARTVISUDI_S6.1010ENSELAES The paint supplier can supply these numbers.
+The paint supplier can supply these numbers.

 - On the form, state the manufacturer, color name, the LRV and chroma